-Mary Brazelton is a University Lecturer in Global Studies of Science, Technology and Medicine at the University of Cambridge.
+Mary Brazelton is Associate Professor in Global Studies of Science, Technology and Medicine at the University of Cambridge.
 Her research interests lie broadly in historical intersections of clinical medicine, the life sciences and public health, in China and around the world.

-Charu Singh is a historian of science and society in modern South Asia.
-She currently holds the Adrian Research Fellowship in the history of science at Darwin College, University of Cambridge.
-Her research focuses on the problems and labours of translating scientific knowledge for vernacular reading publics in twentieth-century India.
-She is especially interested in transformations in colonial scientific subjectivity, and the powers of the modern sciences and their practitioners in colonial and postcolonial societies.
+Charu Singh is an Assistant professor in Non-Western History of the Sciences at the University of Cambridge.
+She is interested in transformations in colonial scientific subjectivity and the powers of the premodern and modern sciences and their practitioners in colonial and postcolonial societies.